romanaumov/CNN-meetup-09.04.2024/README.md

 # Computer Vision with Сonvolutional Neural Networks

-### Presented by: Roman Naumov, MADS student at the University of Canterbury
+Presented by: Roman Naumov, MADS student at the University of Canterbury

-### Christchurch Data Science Meetup, New Zealand, 09.04.2024
+Location: Christchurch Data Science Meetup, New Zealand

+Date: 09.04.2024

 ## The content of the presentation